MSAT Program Description and Degree Requirements

 In order to complete the degree, students must meet the retention requirements which include both academic and professional behavior standards, as described on the MSAT Retention Criteria and Policy webpage (click or tap here).

-The 2017 MSAT Degree Plan - Revised Sequence, which requires 57 semester credit hours, applies to UTA MSAT students who entered the program in 2017 or later.
+The 2017 MSAT Degree Plan - Revised Sequence, which requires 57 semester credit hours, applies to UTA MSAT students who entered the program in 2017 and 2018.
 Revised Sequence: two courses in Year 2 were swapped between summer and fall terms; no change to course and credit requirements.
 MSAT Degree Plan (2017 - Revised Sequence)

 The 2017 MSAT Degree Plan - Original Sequence, for reference only: MSAT Degree Plan (2017 - Original Sequence)